RickyPenaJr/basic-python-projects/README.md

 # 🐍 Basic Python Projects

-A collection of beginner-friendly Python scripts built for practice, learning, and demonstration.
-These mini projects cover basic logic, file I/O, user input, and simple automation — all runnable in the terminal.
+A fun collection of beginner-friendly Python scripts made for learning and practice.
+These mini projects explore simple logic, file handling, user input, and light automation — all easy to run right from the terminal.

 ## 📁 Projects Included